Derivator Six Functor Formalisms -- Definition and Construction I: Construction --- Part I

 is an isomorphism for any $\alpha: K \rightarrow L$. \end{LEMMA} \begin{proof} This follows from Lemma~\ref{LEMMAPROPDIACORS}, 4. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{MAINTHEOREM2}.]
 The first assertion is a slight generalization of \cite[Theorem 3.2.3 (left)]{Hor15}.
-Using Definition~\ref{DEFFIBDER2} of a left, resp.\@ right fibered multiderivator over 2-pre-multiderivators we give a different slicker proof.
+Using Definition~\ref{DEFFIBDER2} of a left, resp.\@ right fibered multiderivator over pre-2-multiderivators we give a different slicker proof.
 We have to show that, under the conditions of Theorem~\ref{MAINTHEOREM2}, the constructed 1-opfibration